-A.1.13.
+A.1.11.
 The bean store

+'''

-Weld uses a map like structure to store bean instances - org.jboss.weld.context.api.BeanStore.You may find org.jboss.weld.context.api.helpers.ConcurrentHashMapBeanStore useful.
+Weld uses a map like structure to store bean instances org.jboss.weld.context.beanstore.BeanStore.
+You may find org.jboss.weld.context.beanstore.ConcurrentHashMapBeanStore useful.

-A.1.14.
+'''

+A.1.12.
 The application context

 Weld expects the Application Server or other container to provide the storage for each application's context.
-The org.jboss.weld.context.api.BeanStore should be implemented to provide an application scoped storage.
+The org.jboss.weld.context.beanstore.BeanStore should be implemented to provide an application scoped storage.

-A.1.15.
+A.1.13.
 Initialization and shutdown

 The org.jboss.weld.bootstrap.api.Bootstrap interface defines the initialization for Weld, bean deployment and bean validation.
-To boot Weld, you must create an instance of org.jboss.weld.bootstrap.WeldBeansBootstrap (which implements Boostrap), tell it about the services in use, and then request the container start.
+To boot Weld, you must create an instance of org.jboss.weld.bootstrap.WeldBeansBootstrap (which implements Bootstrap), tell it about the services in use, and then request the container start.